ware2go/json-api/_format/1.0/index.md

 Data, including resources and relationships, can be fetched by sending a `GET` request to an endpoint.

+In general, servers **SHOULD** service fetching via a `GET` request.
+However, in cases where it is possible that lengthy search parameters provided via query parameters may exceed the maximum URL length (1024), servers **MAY** support fetching via a `POST` request.
+In that case the search parameters **MUST** be included in the POST body.

+In such a case, where a fetch is supported via a `POST` request, the server **SHOULD NOT** support fetch via both `GET` and `POST`; rather only `POST` may be supported.
+In addition, this deviation from the norm **MUST** be clearly called out in the supporting documention (e.g. OpenAPI).

 Responses can be further refined with the optional features described below.